djplaner/blog/docs/2012/05/05/a-crm-for-the-lms/index.md

 ---
+categories:
+- thesis
+date: 2012-05-05 10:10:32+10:00
+next:
+  text: Can learning analytics make a Golf GTI
+  url: /blog2/2012/05/15/can-learning-analytics-make-a-golf-gti/
+previous:
+  text: On the inertia of systems
+  url: /blog2/2012/05/05/on-the-inertia-of-systems/
 title: A CRM for the LMS?
-date: 2012-05-05 10:10:32+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 comments: